Microfluidic Mixing: How to Design Efficient Micromixers for Lab-on-a-Chip Devices

 Why Is Microfluidic Mixing So Challenging?

-Poor mixing can negatively impact:
+Poor microfluidic mixing can lead to:

-• Reaction kinetics in chemical and biological assays
+Delayed or incomplete reactions in chemical and biological assays

-• Accuracy in single-cell or PCR workflows
+Reduced performance in single-cell and PCR workflows

 Passive Micromixing